 As part of the Mountain Women of the World project, we are hosting a Webinar on Earth Day, 22nd April, 13:00 to 15:00 UTC, led from a transnational network of mountain women*.
-It will be a space for groups of mountain women from around the world to share experiences and knowledge.
+It will be a space for groups of mountain women from around the world to share and learn from experiences and knowledge.
 The attendance to the Webinar is open to all upon registration.

 The Webinar will cover the following themes:

 *with the term "women" we always mean people self-identifying with this gender.

 The project aims to build a transnational network of mountain women* and to organize its first expedition to the Aconcagua mountain - 6962m, via the normal route (Horcones Valley) from December 2021 to January 2022.
 We aim to build mountain women's collective feminist leadership and narrate a collective mountaineering story, strengthening economic justice for mountain women, and foregrounding the collective knowledge and experience of mountain women in defending nature and protecting mountains.

 It is a collective collaborative project by the enterprise Mujeres a la Cumbre from Argentina and Chile, non-profit organization Feminist Hiking Collective from Europe, non-profit organization Empowering Women of Nepal from Nepal, and with groups Women Who Hike from Kenya, Kilimanjaro Women from Tanzania, and Cholitas Escaladoras from Bolivia.